Skip to content

 """

-chart_type = getattr(chart, "type", "bar")
+chart_type = chart.type

-if chart_type == "table":
+render_table_svg if chart_type == "table" else render_spark_bar_svg

 if format == "svg":

-return render_table_svg(
+return render_svg_func(

 )